ihesp/IPART/README.md

 ## Contributing

-We welcome contributions from the community.
+Following the guidelines by the [Neurohackademy 2020 curriculum](https://github.com/neurohackademy/nh2020-curriculum), we welcome contributions from the community.
 Please create a fork of the project on GitHub and use a pull request to propose your changes.
 We strongly encourage creating an issue before starting to work on major changes, to discuss these changes first.

 ## Getting help